Strait of Hormuz: Oil trade flow

-A 2007 report from the Center for Strategic and International Studies also stated that 17 million barrels passed out of the Persian Gulf daily, but that oil flows through the Strait accounted for roughly 40% of all world-traded oil.
+As of 2023, 20% of the world's liquefied natural gas and 25% of seaborne oil trade passes through the Strait, making it a highly important location for trade.

 According to the U.S. Energy Information Administration, in 2011, an average of 14 tankers per day passed out of the Persian Gulf through the Strait carrying 17 Moilbbl of crude oil.
-This was said to represent 35% of the world's seaborne oil shipments and 20% of oil traded worldwide.
-The report stated that more than 85% of these crude oil exports went to Asian markets, with Japan, India, South Korea and China the largest destinations.
-In 2018 alone, 21 million barrels a day were passing through the strait - this means $1.17 billion worth of oil a day, at September 2019 prices.
+More than 85% of these crude oil exports went to Asian markets, with Japan, India, South Korea and China the largest destinations.
+In 2018, 21 million barrels a day passed through the Strait, worth $1.2 billion at 2019 prices.

 Events

 Tanker War

 The Tanker War phase of the Iran–Iraq War started when Iraq attacked the oil terminal and oil tankers at Iran's Kharg Island in early 1984.
 Saddam Hussein's aim in attacking Iranian shipping was, among other things, to provoke the Iranians to retaliate with extreme measures, such as closing the Strait of Hormuz to all maritime traffic, thereby bringing American intervention.
 Iran limited the retaliatory attacks to Iraqi shipping, leaving the strait open.